12500 Reed Hartman Hwy Suite 110

 smiling woman

-Having discolored, decaying or missing teeth in the visible part of your bite can really take a toll on your health – both physical and mental.
-Physically, damaged or lost teeth can make chewing, breathing and speaking more difficult.
+Having discolored, damaged, or missing teeth in the visible part of your bite can really take a physical and mental toll on your health.
+Physically, damaged or lost teeth can make chewing, breathing, and speaking more difficult.
 Mentally, in a culture that highly values first impressions, having a smile you feel the need to hide hurts your self-esteem.
 And that’s no way to live.

-Luckily, there are several methods in cosmetic dentistry your dentist can use to restore the look of your smile.
+At Beckham Square Family Dental, we offer several cosmetic procedures to restore the appearance of your smile.
 Discolored teeth can be whitened, gummy smiles can be corrected, chipped teeth can be repaired, and entire teeth can even be replaced, if needed.

 Two of the most common methods of smile restoration in cosmetic dentistry are dental veneers and tooth crowns.
-These are both considered under the category of cosmetic dental work because, while they correct your smile, they don’t actually resolve any underlying medical issues.
-That doesn’t mean they have zero oral health benefits, though.
+These fall under the category of cosmetic dental work.
+But that doesn’t mean they have zero oral health benefits.

 Let’s take a look at tooth veneers vs dental crowns: what are they, what’s the difference, and what the best choice?